DATELINE, 1989: do you remember where you were, or what you saw? God forbid, what you wore?

 Adorned with trademark King Gee overalls and a knockabout ‘can do’ approach to life, the saw-miller by trade set about galvanising the community and particularly the junior League club, the Yass Magpies.

 He and some other hardy and community minded types figured this unused tract of the broader new sub-division needed a conversion to parkland.
-Post-haste with no time or resources to waste.

 With those twenty or so seedlings spread across the various banks of the tiered playing fields, the idea of a touch footy knockout event, alongside the ample foliage to provide some sun protection and welcome relief for patrons, began to germinate.